 Congenica was founded in 2012 by Dr Tom Weaver, Dr Richard Durbin, Dr Matthew Hurles, Dr Nick Lench and Professor Phil Beales as a spin-out company from the Sanger Institute.

 A trusted navigational tool for precision oncology.
 Cancer genomics is growing exponentially.
 Our expert curation process captures, analyses, and displays the wealth of data in world-renowned databases.

 Eagle Genomics’ award-winning AI augmented knowledge discovery platform, the e[automateddatascientist], is revolutionising how scientists conduct life sciences research putting data science at the fingertips of biologists drastically reducing time and cost of research.

 Genomics England was set up in 2013 as a company wholly owned by the Department of Health.
-Their task is to deliver the 100,000 Genomes Project, a flagship project that will sequence 100,000 whole genomes from NHS patients with rare disease and their families, and common cancers.
+Their task was to deliver the 100,000 Genomes Project, a flagship project that has sequenced 100,000 whole genomes from NHS patients with rare disease and their families, and common cancers.

 SciBite was founded in 2013, in response to a gap in robust, industry-centric text analytics solutions.
 Since then, the company has rapidly grown, winning a number of industry awards (most notably the Queen's Awards for Enterprise twice in a row) and expanding its operations to the US and Japan over the last two years.

 The Wellcome Genome Campus is second-to-none in terms of the facilities it offers to Eagle, as well as the thriving intellectual and social community.
 Being co-located with centres of excellence like EMBL-EBI and the Wellcome Sanger Institute is a real advantage for us.

 Glenn Proctor, Former VP of Software Development, Eagle Genomics